1 room, queen bed. Perfect for 2.

 Reserved without the Bunk House, it is $85/nt plus tax & a pet fee if needed.
 Our rates are not higher for peak seasons or holidays.

 2 nights with no pet fee would be a total of $185.86.

 From the Owner

 “This little log cabin is about as close to a true western, Arizona adventure as you can ever get.
 Just like 'back in the day' there isn't a TV.
 You won't have time for it, there is too much to see and do right here in an hours drive west, east or south from here.
 If you like modern glass 'n brass, this isn't your style.
-However, for the folks who like quiet, nature, maybe evening elk guests, you would LOVE this place.
-Actually for us it's not a 'place' it's a life style we were born for.”
+However, for the folks who like quiet, nature, maybe evening elk grazing through, you would LOVE this place.
+Although it's not really a 'place' it's an Arizona experience.”

 - Away From It All

 - Tourist Attractions

 - Basic Soaps

 - Mobile Phone